imanmansour86/get-moving/README.md

 ## Features

 When the user first opens the page, a list of activites appear on the page.
 When click on a single activity, the user is prompted to either sign up or login.
 After login, the user can see his created activities by creating the Activity tab in the nav bar.
 The user can also delete activities from his Activity page, or attend an activity on homepage.
 The homepage shows people signed up for each event, when the users clicks on the button to attend, his name is added to the people coming list.
+This app also has a fun color changing feature at the bottom of the page.
+You can click on the white and a color changer pops up.
+You can then use the color changer to change the background color of the site.

 ## Built With